adammark/Markup.js/README.md

 var result = Mark.up(template, context, options);
 ```

+More pipes are available in `src/pipes`.
+(These are not included
+in markup.js.)

 ## Conditional statements

-If statements follow the same basic rules as above:
+"If" statements follow the same basic rules as above:

 ``` javascript
 var template = "{{if age|more>75}} John is a ripe old {{age|round}}! {{/if}}"